Struggling with setting limits with a baby? Encourage their curiosity while establishing boundaries to keep their safe as they begin to explore.

 5. Be consistent between both parents

-You and your partner will have different thresholds for what’s allowed or not.
+You and your partner might have different thresholds for what’s allowed or not.
 One parent might be okay with giving the pacifier during the day while the other wants it only at night.
-One allows the baby to play with an old cell phone while the other prefers that she doesn’t.
+One allows him to play with an old cell phone while the other prefers that he doesn’t.

 Once you notice a discrepancy, decide right away what to do moving forward.
-Nothing confuses a child more than inconsistent rules between parents.
-So when one parent takes away the cell phone, she throws a fit because the other one allowed her to have it.
+Nothing confuses a child more than inconsistent rules between his parents.
+When one parent takes away the cell phone, he throws a fit because the other one allowed him to have it.

 6. Be choosy with what’s off limits